 Emotions that have either over-run their natural course, or been too strong, or have been repressed, are the most common causes in our society in the West: anger, grief, fear, frustration, boredom, worry, and so on – they can all bind our Qi.

-Qi is frequently affected at the onset of many diseases, and Qi stagnation often accompanies disease if it isn’t the cause.
-Ensuring that Qi moves steadily and harmoniously is a prerequisite for successful treatment, and whereas acupuncture nearly always moves Qi by its very nature, herbal formulae often need moving herbs to ensure that the Qi keeps moving.
+In TCM theory, Qi is affected at the onset of many diseases, and Qi stagnation often accompanies disease if it isn’t the cause.
+Ensuring that Qi moves steadily and harmoniously is a prerequisite for successful acupuncture.
+Whereas acupuncture nearly always moves Qi by its very nature, herbal formulae often need moving herbs to ensure that the Qi keeps moving.

 Indeed, the Chinese say that whereas Qi leads the Blood, Blood is the mother of Qi.

 So they use the term Blood in a different way from Western Medicine.
 From the Chinese point of view what we call blood is just a red liquid, unless it has Qi, when it becomes Blood!